liona24/webgl-matrix/README.md

 This is a lightweight matrix / vector library meant for usage with WebGL.

 At the core this library only consists of the traits `Matrix` and `Vector`.
-All implementations are optional features and can be added as needed.

 Available features:
 * `Matrix4`: 4x4 matrix operations (includes *Vector4*)